According to recent research, fairy tales may actually date back 6,000 years to the Bronze Age!

 This genre of literature often has multiple meanings and can be interpreted differently by children and adults.

-Gather students and ask if they can tell you the names of these favourite fairy tales:
+Ask students if they can tell you the names of these favourite fairy tales:

 Ask students if they can name other fairy tales that they have heard (The Three Little Pigs, Rapunzel, Goldilocks and the Three Bears, Rumpelstiltskin, etc.).
 Explain that these stories have been around for a very long time and that they have morphed and evolved as they have been passed down from one generation to another.

-Take the class to the school library and search for fairy tales.
-Invite students to select one they like and read it.
+Invite students to select a favourite fairy tale and read it.
 Then, ask them to share what the story was about.

 Ask students to share their favourite fairy tales.
 Have several samples on hand.
-Select one or two and have students participate in a Reader’s Theatre presentation of the story, taking the part of one of the characters and reading the tale to the class.
+Select one or two and have students participate in a Reader’s Theatre presentation (in person or online) of the story, taking the part of one of the characters and reading the tale to the class.

 Process the activity by asking:

-Note: Be aware of varying reading abilities and consider assigning a peer coach to help those who have difficulty reading the text aloud.
+Note: Be aware of varying reading abilities and consider assisting those who have difficulty reading the text aloud.

 If a narrator is required, consider taking this role yourself or asking one of the more fluent readers to take it on.